Part 1. Bread and Roses…and Coffee too!

 The brigade was called ‘Bread and Roses’, a name originating from a 1912 strike of women textile workers in Massachusetts, calling not only for fair wages but also dignified conditions.

 After two hours and attempting 101 positions in which to sleep in an airline seat I have decided to give up and try writing instead.
-It is 4am GMT, and I am en route from Shannon, Ireland to Cuba, where we expect to arrive at 12.30.
+It is 4am GMT, and I am en route from Shannon in Ireland to Cuba, where we expect to arrive at 12.30.

 This journey started at 7.45am when we left Bath for Heathrow Airport, an hour’s journey.
 At Heathrow, we were seen off by a representative from the Nicaraguan Embassy and had our photos taken for press releases to be sent to local newspapers in the places we come from.
 Look out for something in the Bath Chronicle!